-- What kind of gender leadership roles were modelled, accepted, and/or rejected in your past?
+- i.
+From where have you come? - What kind of gender leadership roles were modelled, accepted, and/or rejected in your past?
 Were these ascribed to nature (because of your sex) or nurture (because of influences on you)?
 What messages were you given in relation to being female or male? - What role does culture play?
 If helpful, tell about your family of origin: siblings, parents, grandparents, and any others of significance. - Reflect on the sphere of schooling into your teen years and beyond.
 How about in theological education? - Reflect on your Church experience in terms of male/female models, official teaching, explicit and implicit messages.
 Were there restrictions based on sex?
-What support was offered for those distinctions?

-ii) Where are you now?

-- What topics from the course have encouraged and/or stretched you? - How do you currently see yourself as a woman or man in leadership in your context?
-What questions remain?
+What support was offered for those distinctions? - ii.
+Where are you now? - What topics from the course have encouraged and/or stretched you? - How do you currently see yourself as a woman or man in leadership in your context?
+What questions remain? - What is leadership to you?
+How do you exercise your leadership in your life, family, and church?

-iii) What about the future?
+iii.
+What about the future?

 - What are your hopes for yourself and the church in terms of gender? - What cultural and contextual and gospel issues still need addressing?
-How do you envision gender and leadership in the future for the Canadian and global church?
+How do you envision gender and leadership in your church and in the future for the Canadian and global church?

 Basis of grade: You do not need to answer every question from the above set.
 However, it is important that you provide a well-rounded reflection regarding your position on gender partnership in ministry based on your understanding before the course, your current understanding, how you are integrating the readings and classroom materials, as well as your thoughts about the future, including questions that you still have about gender roles in ministry.
 Grading of the work will be determined by your clear organization, clarity of thought, depth of reflection, as well as connections to the topics and authors explored during the course.
 All papers will be 12-font, double spaced, with 1 inch margins and footnotes and bibliography in Chicago style (see below, H. General Guidelines for the Submission of Written Work).
 This requirement is relevant to outcomes 1 and 4.
-Paper is due: Friday, April 12 at 11:59 pm.
+Paper is due: Friday, April 18 at 11:59 pm.